jdrueda/DavidDeadly/README.md

 ### Hi, I'm David... 👨‍💻 Full Stack Web Dev

+## About Moi

-Ever since I discover the IT world I've been passionate, right now I'm mastering web dev and also dabbling into cybersecurity.
+Ever since I discover the IT world I've been passionate... 🤟 And since I'm very curious I've been mastering web dev as a self-taught and also dabbling into cybersecurity and I gotta say that I'm a fast learner 🥴
-Right now I have knowledge in Frontend, Backend and Databases.
-And my main technologies are React and NodeJS, but I'm always willing to learn new tech related things
+Right now and thanks to the henry bootcamp, who has helped to move forward even faster, I have knowledge in Frontend, Backend and Databases, my main technologies are React and NodeJS but I'm always willing to learn new things... 🤓📚

+## Summary
 ```js
 const myself = {
   pronouns: "he" || "him",